trian-gles/altar_2021/README.md

 ## Coming soon:
 - Many more cards
-- An ending!
 - More melodic variety
 - More mysteries

 ## !!SPOILERS!!

-- Cards can be applied multiple times on the same zone by removing them and putting them back
 - Not all zones have to be active simultaneously.
 Sometimes the engine will make noise with completely empty zones!
 - Colored cards affect all zones